-Next-generation machine-learning algorithms and methods

-Data analytics is driven by questions about systems and the data that they generate.
+- Next-generation AI/ML algorithms and methods Data analytics is driven by questions about systems and the data that they generate.
 Pattern discovery algorithms are at the core of answering these questions.
-The queries are exceedingly complex, based on subject-matter-expert models, such as a process model for acquiring chemical weapons.
-This science-based pattern discovery requires new machine learning algorithms, improved natural language methods, new graph-based methods, and the means for efficiently scaling to the largest HPC systems.
-These methods must ultimately be based on strong mathematical foundations that enable deeper understanding of performance impacts due to limited data, uncertainty quantification, and explainability of inferences.

-• Distributed decision making and collaborative autonomy
+The queries are exceedingly complex, based on subjectmatter-expert models, such as a process model for acquiring chemical weapons.
+This science-based pattern discovery requires new AI/ML algorithms, improved natural language methods, new graph-based methods, and the means to scale efficiently to the largest HPC systems.
+These methods must ultimately be based on strong mathematical foundations that enable deeper understanding of performance impacts due to limited data, uncertainty quantification, and explainability of inferences. - Distributed decision making and collaborative autonomy

-The advent of highly dynamic and distributed platforms, each with a significant degree of autonomy, offers an unprecedented opportunity to deploy "swarms" of multimodal sensors for realtime situational awareness and decision-making in support of multiple mission areas.
-Progress will require extending LLNL capabilities in data science, communications, edge computing and sensor systems.
-Information system needs include fundamental architectures for sensor systems that enable realtime collaboration and re-configurability based on prevailing conditions, as well as a new generation of algorithms that can collectively fuse multimodal sensor data across the system to construct a real-time 'picture' of the operating environment and support actionable decision making.
+The advent of highly dynamic and distributed platforms, each with a significant degree of autonomy, offers an unprecedented opportunity to deploy "swarms" of multimodal sensors for real-time situational awareness and decision-making in support of multiple mission areas.
+Progress will require extending LLNL capabilities in data science, communications, edge computing, and sensor systems.
+Information system needs include fundamental architectures for sensor systems that enable real-time collaboration and reconfigurability based on prevailing conditions, as well as a new generation of algorithms that can collectively fuse multimodal sensor data across the system to construct a real-time 'picture' of the operating environment and support actionable decision making.